 Finally, remember to replace the lessons as you use them up.

 It doesn’t really take that much to be nice to your sub huh?

 I hope this helps you and if you think this post might help someone else, please pass it on.
 It only take a simple click on the share buttons below.

-If you need emergency sub plans that are easy to follow and your students will love, check out my e-Book ‘ Fun Easy Lesson Plans for your Sub – this will be your life saver.
+If you need emergency sub plans that are easy to follow and your students will love, check out my e-Book below because it will be your life saver.
 More importantly, your students and your sub will be grateful!

 One More Thing….